Read This First

 Prompt 1: Provide a table showing the poverty lines in the US, China, Bolivia, France, Cambodia, Togo, and Russia, as well as the percentage of the population in each country below the poverty line.

-The central claim is this: Below is a table that shows the poverty lines and the percentage of the population below the poverty line for the United States, China, Bolivia, France, Cambodia, Togo, and Russia.
+In plain terms: Below is a table that shows the poverty lines and the percentage of the population below the poverty line for the United States, China, Bolivia, France, Cambodia, Togo, and Russia.

 The poverty line is based on a family of four.